 Commuting in Cape will cut your travel times and traffic frustration significantly.
 With growing transportation infrastructure and continuing road improvements, getting around in Cape is easy.
 The Cape Transit Authority runs bus routes throughout town and also offers a public taxi.
-Rideshare company, CarGo, headquartered in Cape Girardeau, provides additional transportation and delivery services.
+Rideshare companies like Uber and Lyft also provide additional transportation and delivery services.
 Cape also has more than 10 miles of hiking/biking trails and a growing number of bike lanes on our city streets.

 The area offers so many lifestyle options within an easy commute.
 We could pick from downtown, golf course, suburban or farm living all within a 20-minute drive of the office.